LGBTQ people and military service: Arguments for inclusion

 Until recently, many countries banned gays and lesbians from serving openly in the armed forces.
 The reasons to enforce this ban included the potential negative impact on unit cohesion and privacy concerns.
 However, many studies commissioned to examine the effects on the military found that little evidence existed to support the discriminatory policy.
 Moreover, when the bans were repealed in several countries including the UK, Canada, and Australia, no large scale issues arose as a result.

 Several studies provide evidence that allowing gays and lesbians to openly serve in the armed forces can result in more positive work related outcomes.
 Firstly, discharging trained military personnel for their sexual orientation is costly and results in loss of talent.
 The total cost for such discharges in the U.S. for violating the Don't Ask Don't Tell policy amounted to more than 290 million dollars.
 Secondly, privacy for service members has actually increased in countries with inclusive policies and led to a decrease in harassment.
-Although it is important to note that many gays and lesbians do not disclose their sexual orientation once the ban is repealed.
+Many gays and lesbians do not disclose their sexual orientation once the ban is repealed.
 Finally, allowing gays to openly serve ends decades of discrimination in the military and can lead to a more highly qualified pool of recruits.
 For instance, the British military reduced its unfilled position gap by more than half after allowing gays to openly serve.
 Therefore, more evidence exists now to support policies that allow gays and lesbians to openly serve in the military.